dmurfet/deeplinearlogic/README.md

 # Linear Logic and Recurrent Neural Networks

 This is the repository of the paper "Linear Logic and Recurrent Neural Networks" and the associated TensorFlow implementation.
 At the moment the repo is private.
 The aim is to find a sequence-to-sequence task on which the Pattern NTM substantially outperforms the NTM.
+A good overview of attention and augmented RNNs is [this paper](http://distill.pub/2016/augmented-rnns/) by Chris Olah and Shan Carter.

 The **models** that have been implemented so far are